rohanharrison/blackjack/README.md

 # Software
-Visual Studio
+IDE: Visual Studio

-D3, Dojo, Jade, CSS,
+Front: D3, Dojo, Jade, CSS, Javascript

-Nodejs, MongoDB, Express, socket.io, jade, client-sessions, bcryptjs
+Back/Framework: Node.js, MongoDB, Express, Jade, client-sessions, bcryptjs

 # Description

-This is a blackjack game built with Node, MongoDB, and Dojo, D3, Jade, and CSS for our front end.
+This is a blackjack game built with Node.js, MongoDB.
+We used Dojo/D3, Javascript, CSS, and Jade Templating for our front-end.